ZB Token (ZB) Trading Down 8.6% This Week

-ZB Token (CURRENCY:ZB) traded down 1.4% against the dollar during the 24 hour period ending at 8:00 AM E.T. on January 30th.
-ZB Token has a market cap of $81.38 million and $706,729.00 worth of ZB Token was traded on exchanges in the last day.
-During the last seven days, ZB Token has traded down 8.6% against the dollar.
-One ZB Token coin can now be bought for about $0.18 or 0.00000463 BTC on exchanges.
+ZB Token (CURRENCY:ZB) traded down 4% against the US dollar during the twenty-four hour period ending at 23:00 PM E.T. on January 30th.
+During the last week, ZB Token has traded down 8.6% against the US dollar.
+One ZB Token coin can now be bought for about $0.17 or 0.00000469 BTC on cryptocurrency exchanges.
+ZB Token has a total market capitalization of $80.36 million and $487,673.00 worth of ZB Token was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed during the last day: